akberthegreat2/Mirror/packages/mirror_cli/README.md

 - `mirror list-capabilities` — inspect discovered capabilities.
 - `mirror list-providers` — inspect discovered providers.
 - `mirror status` — print a basic runtime status summary.
+- `mirror worker` — start the local worker backend for alpha development.
-- `mirror run` — run a pipeline file or start the configured runtime.
+- `mirror run` — experimental pipeline command in the alpha snapshot.

 The CLI package also ships the scaffolding templates used by the project initializer commands.